How do I capture callstacks?¶

 This page gives an overview of the callstack-capturing capability in RenderDoc, with details and important information about how to enable this.

 It can be useful when tracking down problems to have an idea of where each API call came from.
 In any non-trivial program it’s not necessarily obvious where every single call was made, and giving a code-side callstack up to the API entry point can pinpoint errant calls that are causing problems.

 dbghelp.dll.
 If you’re using this dll for some other debugging functionality in your app it is highly recommended that you disable it, otherwise it can conflict and break RenderDoc’s callstack capture.

 Callstack gathering has a reasonable overhead during capture and can slow things down as well as cause more memory overhead.
-This can be mitigated with the ‘only drawcall callstacks’ option that only lists callstacks for each drawcall event.
+This can be mitigated with the ‘only action callstacks’ option that only lists callstacks for each action.

-When launching a capture (as in How do I capture a log?) you should enable ‘collect callstacks’.
-This will set RenderDoc to collect callstacks at every API entry point that will be serialised into the log.
+When launching a capture (as in How do I capture a frame?) you should enable Collect callstacks.
+This will set RenderDoc to collect callstacks at every API entry point that will be serialised into the capture file.